SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

-The emergent property from raison d'etat changes from a balance of power to large scale warfare when alliances and tension are introduced.
+The emergent property from raison d'etat changes from a balance of power to large scale conflict when alliances and tension are introduced.